Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 To remedy this undefined pin state, the microcontroller offers the option of connecting the digital pin to 5V (high) via an internal resistor.
 This is called a _pull-up_ resistor because it "pulls" the pin state to a high state.

-To set the pull-up resistor on pin 2, modify the line in the `setup()` section to specify pin mode using the constant `INPUT_PULLUP` instead of `INPUT`:
+To set the pull-up resistor on pin 2, modify the line in the `setup()` function to specify pin mode using the constant `INPUT_PULLUP` instead of `INPUT`:

 ```Arduino
 pinMode(btnPin, INPUT_PULLUP);